 Bridge Street in St. Augustine is one of my favorite streets.
 It has a couple of real old quirky homes on it with wooden doors that just seem to scream out, "Paint Me!
 Paint Me!"

-Today I did just that.
+So I did just that.
 I painted this old wooden door, set in stone at the bottom of Bridge Street on the site of the old Sanchez House, and crowned with a garland of bougainvillea for good measure.
-I happened upon this gorgeous scene while out for an early morning bike ride a few weeks ago while in St. Augustine.
+I happened upon this gorgeous scene while out for an early morning bike ride while visiting St. Augustine.
 The camera was set on some sort of weird setting, but no matter.
 I was determined to paint the scene regardless of my lousy photography!

 Thanks so much for visiting my art blog.
 Please visit my official website here.